Matt Reis: New England Revolution

 On January 17, 2003, Reis was traded to the New England Revolution in exchange for Alex Pineda Chacón and a second-round pick in the 2003 MLS SuperDraft.

 Reis made his Revolution debut on July 19, 2003, starting in a 3-1 loss to the Chicago Fire.

 Although signed by the Revolution as backup to Adin Brown, Reis became the club's starer in 2004 after Brown was sidelined with injuries.
-Reis is widely considered one of the best goalkeepers in MLS during the 2000's.
+Reis is widely considered one of the best goalkeepers in MLS during the 2000s.
 He was a finalist for the MLS Goalkeeper of the Year Award in 2005, 2006, 2007, and 2008.
 In 2005, Reis received MLS All-Star honors.
 He was also named Revolution Humanitarian of the Year.
 He again received MLS All-Star honors in 2006, 2007, and 2008.

 In 2004, Reis was named Revolution Defender of the Year.
 On October 31, he became the first goalie in MLS history to stop two penalty kicks in one playoff game, doing as the Revs upset the much-favored Columbus Crew.

 Reis set the Revolution club-record for shutouts in 2005, recording ten; a tally he would match again in 2006 and then again in 2007.

 On October 28, 2006, Reis saved two of four penalties, and converted a shot of his own, in the penalty shootout against the Chicago Fire in the Eastern Conference Semifinals of the 2006 MLS Cup Playoffs.

 Reis helped the Revolution to their first two pieces of silverware in club history; winning the Lamar Hunt US Open Cup in 2007, and the SuperLiga in 2008.
 He was also named the 2008 Midnight Riders Man of the Year.

 Reis was again named Revolution Most Valuable Player in 2011, recording 111 saves and five shut-outs. in In 2012, Reis became the first player in Revolution history to win MLS Save of the Week honors, earning the award in week 20 in a 0-0 draw with Sporting Kansas City, a match in which he made six saves and recorded his fourth clean sheet of the season.
 He was additionally named Revolution Humanitarian of the Year in 2012 and 2013.

 Reis announced his retirement on December 11, 2013, joining the Los Angeles Galaxy as goalkeeper coach.
 He concluded his career as the Revolution's all-time statistical leader several categories, including: appearances by a goalkeeper (254), starts (253), minutes played (22,697), goals against average (1.31), wins (93), saves (989), shutouts (66) and save percentage (72.3).